AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Inspire yourself to be great.
-Being good isn't good enough. — Gurbaksh Chahal
+> Not why the addiction but why the pain. — Gabor Mate
 <!--END_SECTION:quote-->